UCSF RF Design Standards

 - For buildings with Voice over WIFI and applications that required roaming, all access points are to be the same AP model for entire building

-- Others building, all access points within the same floor or coverage area are to be the same AP model
+- For others building, all access points within the same floor or coverage area are to be the same AP model